hpfield/HouseVal/README.md

 **[Kaggle Competition Link](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview)**

-This repository contains a complete end-to-end machine learning workflow aimed at predicting house sale prices given 79 explanatory variables from the Ames Housing dataset.
-The goal is to demonstrate proficiency in building scalable and reproducible machine learning pipelines using common industry practices.
+This repository contains an end-to-end ML workflow aimed at predicting house sale prices given 79 explanatory variables from the Ames Housing dataset.
+The goal is to demonstrate proficiency in building machine learning pipelines using common industry practices.

 ## Project Overview